Schizophrenia Management Guidelines For Patients And Families

 • Your individual preferences: Your voice, feelings, and goals matter in shaping your treatment plan.
 There's no need to hesitate when expressing preferences, asking for alternatives, or bringing up factors that impact your day-to-day life.

-The importance of partnership and open communication
+The impact of partnership and open communication on treatment of patients

 Managing schizophrenia is often a team effort between you, your healthcare providers, and your support system.
 A strong, collaborative partnership can help you navigate treatment and promote long-term stability.
 Here's how to enhance this vital connection: